Spriggans12/TLD_CustomChallengeDifficulties/README.md

 Requires the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller) to run.

-You can download the latest version of the mod [here](https://github.com/Spriggans12/TLD_CustomChallengeDifficulties/releases/latest) !
+You can download the latest version of the mod in the [Release](https://github.com/Spriggans12/TLD_CustomChallengeDifficulties/releases/latest) screen.

 *(Click on the link and download the "TLD_CustomChallengeDifficulties.zip" file)*

 Instructions are provided in the zip file, into a Readme.